BU-DiSC/LSM-Compaction-Analysis/README.md

 This repository is the modified version of RocksDB which contains additional compaction strategies and was used to run the experiments for our latest work: "Constructing and Analyzing the LSM Compaction Design Space".
 You can access a [technical report here](https://disc-projects.bu.edu/documents/DiSC-TR-LSM-Compaction-Analysis.pdf).
 This work was submitted to PVLDB 2021.

-The modified files are listed below:
+The modified file along with their location are listed below:

 ```
 > external_sst_file_ingestion_job.cc db/